-- The need to embrace digital transformation to be competitive is a key objective, with some looking to adopt technology such as cobotics and drones
+- The need to overcome their digital transformation barrier and embrace it to be competitive is a key objective, with some looking to adopt technology such as cobotics and drones

 - Some have a digital skills gap to fill, so are considering how learning technologies can help upskill their team